armank17/dokeos-community/README.txt

-for more information open documentation/index.html in your favorite or less favorite browser.
+for more information open documentation/index.html in your favorite browser.